 Season three runs from August to October and is considered the peak shipping season.
 During this season, people are placing many orders and preparing for back to school as well as the holidays.

 Also known as the holiday season, season four is in November and December.
 The start of this season is usually busy because customers are trying to ship last minute.
-However, things eventually slow down and there is a greater truck availability.
+However, things eventually slow down and there is (normally) a greater truck availability.